NoemiVergopolan/page/content/authors/admin/_index.md

 For my contribution to science, I was awarded the 2022 AGU Science for Solutions Award for *"outstanding contributions to water and food security through advances in hyper-resolution land surface modeling and satellite remote sensing"*, the 2022 Paul F. Boulos Excellence in Computational Hydrology Award by the American Academy of Environmental Engineers and Scientists, and the National Science Foundation CAREER Award in 2026.

 Learn more about my interests in [research](#research) and [publications](publication), and by following my updates on [LinkedIn](https://www.linkedin.com/in/vergopolan/).
-Prospective PhD students and postdocs keen on contributing to the fields of computational hydrology and remote sensing are encouraged to revise the [requirements](/pdf/candidates_information.pdf) and [reach out](#contact) for position availability.
+Prospective PhD students and postdocs keen on contributing to the fields of computational hydrology and remote sensing are encouraged to revise the [the positions open and requirements](/pdf/candidates_information.pdf).